 (all of which can cause spurious findings on ECG and urine tests)

 Urine tests (try to be able to give a sample on arrival)

 Eye tests with and without any lenses you rely on

 Full general medical examination (but no intimate examination necessary)

 ECG if required or indicated

-Finger-prick haemoglobin test (only if indicated for Class 2 and 3)
+Finger-prick haemoglobin test (routine for Class 1 only)